AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 >
 >The AEM GraphQL API functionality, for use with Content Fragments, will not be GAed until early 2021.
 >
+> The related documentation is:
+> * liable to change at any time.
-> The documentation is already available for preview purposes.
+> * already available for preview purposes.

 The Adobe Experience Manager as a Cloud Service (AEM) GraphQL API used with Content Fragments is heavily based on the standard, open source GraphQL API.